Syrian Democratic People's Party

 The Syrian Democratic People's Party (حزب الشعب الديمقراطي السوري) is a centre-left, democratic opposition party in Syria.
 It is a member of the Syrian opposition, a member of the National Democratic Rally, and a participant in the Damascus Declaration.

 The party emerged in 1973 from a split within the Syrian Communist Party.
 Until 2005, it operated under the name Syrian Communist Party (Political Bureau), and was also known as the Syrian Communist Party (Riyad al-Turk) after its founder Riyad al-Turk.
-In 2005, the party announced its departure from communism and turned to social democracy.
+In 2005, the party announced its departure from communism and turned to social democracy and democratic socialism.
 Today, the party is a member of the Progressive Alliance.

 Origins and split from the SCP

 The party was formed from a split in the Syrian Communist Party, beginning in the late 1960s with disagreements over Arab nationalism and the authoritarian leadership of Khaled Bakdash.
 Radicals around Riyad al-Turk criticized Bakdash and asked for internal party democracy, as well as a more favorable view towards Arab nationalism and pan-Arabism.
 They later objected to the Bakdash leadership's decision to join the pro-government National Progressive Front (NPF) in 1972.
-Essentially the choice facing the Communists then was to submit to the leadership of the Ba'th Party in the NPF, which brought a variety of restrictions, or attempt to function outside the law.
+Essentially, the choice facing the Communists then was to submit to the leadership of the Ba'ath Party in the NPF, which brought a variety of restrictions, or attempt to function outside the law.
 The old leadership of the party under Bakdash chose the former option; the more left-wing elements followed Riad al-Turk into opposition, finalizing the split in the party.
 Turk's faction took the name SCP (Political Bureau), but was also known by the name of its leader, as SCP (Turk).